xp44mm/Notebook/RxJSinAction/Chapter 5. Applied reactive streams.md

 .mergeMap(() => requestQuote$(symbol));
 ```

-All that’s left to do now is call this function with any stock symbol, in this case FB:
+All that's left to do now is call this function with any stock symbol, in this case FB:

 ```js
 fetchDataInterval$('FB')